HIGHLIGHTS

 expedition staff

-- ”Open
+- Guided

 - Nature

-hikes and Zodiac cruises as per itinerary, when conditions permit
+hikes and Zodiac cruises per itinerary

 - Information

-briefings and lectures by expedition team
+briefings and lectures by the expedition team

 - Special